aqlaboratory/proteinnet/docs/proteinnet_records.md

 # ProteinNet Records
-The core component of ProteinNet are the ProteinNet Records which can be used to training machine learning models.
-Each ProteinNet Record is comprised of:
+ProteinNet is comprised of ProteinNet Records which can be used to train machine learning models.
+Each ProteinNet Record is in turn comprised of:

 * Sequence
 * PSSM + Information Content